coyo8/coyo8.github.io/_pages/cameras.md

   </div>
 </figure>

-I learnt developing photographs from film from my Uncle photo studio.
-I used to spend most of my after school afternoon in developing films.
+I learnt developing photographs from film in my uncle photo studio.
+I used to spend most of my after school time in developing films.
 It used to be fun.
+Then I went to military school and almost forgot about this hobby as we were not allowed to to keep any electronics.

 ### [Cannon EOS M](http://amzn.to/2dVsfxi){:target="_blank"}
-After 7 years of photography exile, I retook it as hobby again last year and bought EOS M. It is a nice camera with Canon APS-C sensor.
+After 7 years of photography exile, I retook it again last year and bought EOS M. It is a nice camera with Canon APS-C sensor which is good enogh for beginners.
+It have all the feature which you can expect in a beginner DSLR camera.
 The only drawback I find it in as beginner DSLR camera is the view finder.
 The image quality is crip and vibrant in color.
 You can read the review at [DPReview](https://www.dpreview.com/reviews/canon-eos-m).

 ***Why I choose this camera?***

 Because it is portable and have similar capability as of [7D](https://www.dpreview.com/reviews/canoneos7d).

 <figure>
   <div class="large">